blockmatic-icebox/dev-configs/README.md

 A monorepo of base configs to speed up development @ Blockmatic.

-This project combines shared configuration for building, linting, testing, formatting, and releasing libraries for Node and the browser.
+Shared configurations for building, linting, testing, formatting, and releasing libraries for Node and the browser.

 ```bash
 yarn add -D @blockmatic/eslint-config @blockmatic/prettier-config @blockmatic/tsconfig typescript husky eslint@6 prettier lint-staged